-This tool provides key information for primary care providers: PrEP eligibility, access options, recommended assessment, patient education and monitoring requirements.
+This two-page PrEP tool provides key information for primary care providers: PrEP eligibility, access options, recommended assessment, patient education and monitoring requirements.

 The Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine‘s (ASHM) PrEP Guidelines were updated in 2019.
 They are designed to support the prescribing of PrEP, and to assist clinicians in their evaluation and HIV risk assessment of patients, as well of their monitoring of patients on PrEP.
 They were initially adapted from the 2014 US Centers for Disease Control‘s PrEP guidelines.
 Download the guidelines here.